mstocco/mariostoc.co/content/traininglog/20210425-ironman2021-18weeksout.md

 ### NOTES
 Total Time: **120 mins** &nbsp; Swim Distance: **2100m**

 Busy morning in the pool; regardless, I was able to get the swim completed as it was written and I **felt pretty good** in the water this morning.

-The 4x50 set at the end felt good and my times were pretty consistent with a:
+The last three 50m strong efforts felt really good with pretty consistent times of:
-&nbsp; 47.8, 47.8 and 46.4
+&nbsp; **47.8**, **47.8** and **46.4** seconds.
-<sup>(the first length timed long b/c I moved into a vacant lane)</sup>
+<sup>(the first length timed long b/c I moved to a vacant lane)</sup>
 <!---->
 ### Take the long way home...

 The 60 minute bike was a bit of a different story as I was feeling it with some fatigue in my legs.
 Case in point, heading up the hill on _Admirals Road_ was less than comfortable.

 ![Ride Map](/assets/jpg/ridemap-20210428.jpeg)

+I really didn't have a route in mind and since I did the waterfront last week, I just jumped on the Goose and stuck to mostly the bike paths until I looping back to Esquimalt.
+The weather is cold again today; was last week an anomaly?6

 ---